AzzyAsad/todo-app/README.md

    ```bash
    dotnet run --launch-profile https
    ```
+> [!Info]

-#### I have used Entity Framework Core InMemory for saving data in memory on the server side.
+> I have used Entity Framework Core InMemory for saving data in memory on the server side.
 Hence, no migration is required.

 ### Setting up the React UI project

 > [!Important]
 > Before proceeding forward, kindly make sure that API is configured on HTTPS protocol and using port: 7027

-### Open a new terminal on the same folder and then change the working directory to react UI Project
+#### Open a new terminal on the same folder and then change the working directory to react UI Project
    ```bash
    cd todo-app\TodoApp.UI\todo-app
    ```

-### Install node_modules
+#### Install node_modules
    ```bash
    npm install
    ```